CS4224-CCGWX/Wholesale-YSQL/README.md

 - `JDK 11`
 - `Maven`
 - `Python 3.7` with `pandas` package (neccessary for data preprocessing).
+- Create a new directory `project_files` and put the data and transaction files under it.

 ### Data Preprocessing
 - Run python script `precompute.py` first.
 Ma